emiliqn101/DBD_Mini_Map/README.md

-# THIS IS JUST A CONCEPT TO BE ADDED -
+# Program in early stage of development -
-# SYNC MAPS IN REALTIME BETWEEN DIFFERENT PLAYERS
+# To be Added **SYNC MAPS IN REALTIME BETWEEN DIFFERENT PLAYERS
-# ADD AUTOMATIC HOOK COUNTER ON SCREEN FOR WHEN PLAYING KILLER
+# To be Added **ADD AUTOMATIC HOOK COUNTER ON SCREEN FOR WHEN PLAYING KILLER
-# DBD_Mini_Map
+# To be Added **DBD_Mini_Map

 **DBD_Mini_Map** is a simple utility for creating a mini-map with interactive drawing features.
 It includes two executable files that provide key functionalities.
 ![Alt Text](https://github.com/emiliqn101/DBD_Mini_Map/blob/main/Screenshot%20(684).png)